 Life Insurance.
 We currently offer IUL insurance policies and have previously sold universal life, term and whole life insurance products.
-Holders of universal life insurance policies may make periodic payments over the life of the contract and earn returns on their policies, which are credited to the policyholder's cash value account.
+Holders of universal life insurance policies earn returns on their policies, which are credited to the policyholder's cash value account.
 The insurer periodically deducts its expenses and the cost of life insurance protection from the cash value account.
 The balance of the cash value account is credited interest at a fixed rate or returns based on the performance of a market index, or both, at the option of the policyholder, using a method similar to that described above for FIAs.

-Almost all of the life insurance policies in force, except for the return of premium benefits on term life insurance products and universal life contracts issued after March 1, 2010, are subject to a reinsurance arrangement with Wilton Reassurance Company ("Wilton Re").
+Almost all of the life insurance policies in force, except for the return of premium benefits on term life insurance products and universal life contracts issued after March 1, 2010, are subject to an arrangement with Wilton Reassurance Company ("Wilton Re").
 See section titled "Reinsurance-Wilton Re Transaction" in Item 1.
 Business.